Appointments & Health records

 Digital appointment letters

-Some of our outpatient appointment letters are sent digitally to patients, if their mobile phone is registered with us.
+Some of our appointment letters are sent digitally to patients, if their mobile phone is registered with us.

 We know not everyone will choose this option, so if the digital letter is not accessed within 24 hours, or no mobile number is held, a letter will be automatically sent in the post.
-The digital letter will also be deleted.
+Patients can view all their appointment details on their smartphone or electronic device.
+For more details access our appointments letter page here.
+Appointment Reminders and Digital Letters.

 How it works